ziphra/RRBS_analysis_glyphosate/Bismark.md

 ### trimming - TrimGalore
 Trimming of raw reads is done to remove low quality segments (Phred score of 20 or lower) from reads prior to analysis and the 2 extra bases due to RRBS and the illumina adapters.
 `for fastq in data/*.fastq trim_galore --rrbs --illumina -o ./trimmed_data --fastqc `

-- `rrbs`: identifies adapters, removes another 2 bp from the 3' end of Read 1, and for paired-end libraries also the first 2 bp of Read 2 (o avoid that the filled-in cytosine position close to the second MspI site in a sequence is used for methylation calls).
+- `rrbs`: identifies adapters, removes another 2 bp from the 3' end of Read 1, and for paired-end libraries also the first 2 bp of Read 2 (to avoid that the filled-in cytosine position close to the second MspI site in a sequence is used for methylation calls).
 Sequences trimmed because of poor quality will not be shortened any further.
 - `illumina`: trim the first 13bp of the illumina universal adapter.
 - `fastqc`: check the quality on the trimmed sequences just as previously with the raw data